 SRP capitalizes costs incurred to purchase and develop internal-use computer software and implementation costs incurred in a cloud computing arrangement that is a service contract and amortizes such costs over the recovery periods of the products.
+Capitalized software costs are included in utility plant and cloud computing costs are included in other deferred charges and other assets in the accompanying Combined Balance Sheets.
 The following table summarizes the capitalized computer software and capitalized cloud computing arrangement implementation costs as of April 30 (in thousands):

-2022 20 21
+2023 2022

 Cloud Cloud

-Software computing Software CO mputing
+Software Computing Software Computing

-Asset balance \$ 708,477 \$ 38,638 \$ 695,297 \$ 27,677
+Asset balance \$ 723,991 \$ 39,029 \$ 708,477 \$ 38,638

-Accumulated amortization 538,387 4,737 502,094 1,135
+Accumulated amortization 571,925 9,043 538 , 387 4,737

-For the fiscal years ended April 30, 2022 and 2021, amortization expense for capitalized software costs was \$36.3 million and \$37.3 million, respectively.
-Amortization expense for capitalized cloud computing arrangements implementation costs was \$3.6 million and \$1.1 million for the fiscal years ended April 30, 2022 and 2021, respectively.
+For the fiscal years ended April 30, 2023 and 2022, amortization expense for capitalized software costs was \$33.5 million and \$36.3 million, respectively.
+Amortization expense for capitalized cloud computing arrangements implementation costs was \$4.3 million and \$3.6 million for the fiscal years ended April 30, 2023 and 2022, respectively.